-The architecture of Severance Hall was transitional between the Georgian/Neo-Classical style represented by the CLEVELAND MUSEUM OF ART across the Wade Park Lagoon and the Art Deco or Art Moderne style that had developed in the late 1920s.
+The architecture of Severance Hall is a cross between the Georgian Neo-Classical style represented by the CLEVELAND MUSEUM OF ART across the Wade Park Lagoon and the Art Deco or Art Moderne style developed in the late 1920s.
 The main entrance is a Renaissance portico.
-The interior, however, is an eclectic mix of styles.
-The elliptical 2-story grand foyer is transitional in function with a Neo-Egyptian design, while the auditorium is both modern and traditional in its stylized ornament and color, featuring classical and Art Deco touches.
-The Reinberger Chamber is 18th century in design.
-An unusual feature of the building was an internal automobile driveway, beneath the entrance, which was closed in 1970 and converted into a restaurant in 1971.
-Severance Hall in 1994 shared access to a newly constructed underground garage with UNIVERSITY CIRCLE INC. An entrance pavilion which conforms to the hall's design was added in 1994.
-In 1995 Severance's concert hall had a seating capacity of 2,101, with an average occupancy rate for performances of 90%.
+The interior, however, is an eclectic mix.
+The elliptical 2-story grand foyer bespeaks a Neo-Egyptian design, while the auditorium is modern and traditional in its stylized ornament and color - featuring classical and Art Deco touches.
+The Reinberger (lower-level) Chamber Hall is 18th century in design.